-We work in areas in developing countries in Africa where we can really make the difference.
-These are often remote and marginalized areas, where literacy rates are low and few children have the opportunity to complete their education, due to financial, geographical or cultural barriers.
+CCA focuses on areas in developing countries in Africa where we can really make a difference.
+These are often remote marginalized areas where illiteracy is high and few children have the opportunity to complete their education due to financial, geographical or cultural barriers.
 We believe it is important to choose areas where no (or few) other organizations are active in the field of vulnerable children and access to education.
 CCA is currently working in the Karamoja region of Uganda.